epomatti/azure-python-api-servicebus/README.md

 # Python API

+A sample Python API using Flask to integrate with Azure Storage and Azure Service Bus.

 ## Infrastructure

 You'll need a storage account with a blob container, and a Service Bus with a queue.